x-station/xstation-releases/README.md

 - tweaked xStation wait routines, should improve reliability with early consoles
 - embedded loader allows exclusive SD card access for file operations (speedup)

-## Usage
-Extract update.bin and loader.bin to your SD card 00xstation folder.
-Start your console into the loader (press and hold reset for a second if the loader doesn't start automatically).
-Enter the options menu and select Update Firmware, then press Start.
-The firmware will be installed and the console will reboot.
-You may confirm the new version in the loader's options menu.

 ## xLoader update - 2022-06-26

 - select between regular and winter theme in the options :)
 - fixed a bug that could cause pads to rumble while in the loader
 - always reset pads to digital mode, fixes pads becoming unresponsive after running some games (Ape Escape, etc)

-## Usage
-Extract loader.bin to your SD card 00xstation folder.
-No firmware update is required for this.

 ## XStation Firmware + Loader [1.6.1] - 2022-06-06